 Israel and Palestine

-There are few places on earth that can boast such a rich and varied archaeological heritage as Israel and Palestine.
-Over the millennia, this ancient land has felt the tread of conquerors and settlers: Canaanites, Israelites, Egyptians, Assyrians, Babylonians, Persians, Greeks, Romans, Arabs, Crusaders, Ottomans and Imperial Britons, all of whom have left their signature.
+There are few places on earth that can boast such a rich, varied and important archaeological heritage as both Israel and Palestine.
+Over the millennia, this ancient land has felt the tread of conquerors and settlers: Canaanites, Israelites, Egyptians, Assyrians, Babylonians, Persians, Greeks, Romans, Arabs, Crusaders, Ottomans and even Imperial Britons, all of whom have left their signature.

-Discover the archaeology of that most holy of cities, Jerusalem, the tragedy of Masada, and visit one of the oldest cities in the world, Jericho.
+Discover the incredible archaeology of Jerusalem - the most holy of cities - and uncover the tragedy of Masada, before visiting one of the oldest cities in the world, Jericho.

-- Three days in Jerusalem - including special access to excavations and museums, and dinner with leading local archaeologists
+- Sit down to dinner with leading local archaeologists

 - Historic Churches